sugarlabs/GSoC/Ideas-2019.md

 The work involved in this project would be:
 - Work with Perrie and Walter to come up with flow design for the dashboard
 - Identify potential places for improvement on Journal
-- Identify useful features to highlight in a dashboard (also in consultation with the pedagogy team)
+- Identify useful features to highlight in a dashboard
 - Identify useful system-status information for the “Tamagotchi” display
 - Write the code (Python) to implement these designs